 Pele’s Hawaii, Hawaii Volcanoes National Park, Hilo, Hawaii

-The Myth: Not just a cute legend told in grass skirts at luaus, Pele, the goddess of the volcano, is a very real part of the beliefs held by Hawaiian natives.
+The Myth: Not just a legend told at luaus, Pele, the goddess of the volcano, is a very real part of the beliefs held by Hawaiian natives.
 Every fiery eruption here is said to be her molten body moving across the land.
 According to legend, anyone who removes a piece of rock from Hawaii Volcanoes National Park suffers Pele’s wrath with streaks of bad luck, often prompting the offender to abandon the rock or return it.

 The Place: Locals say Pele’s home is Halema’uma’u Crater at the national park’s summit caldera of Kilauea.
 In this sacred place, Hawaiians still practice the ancient tradition of giving Pele offerings—chants, dances, or leis made of native materials.